FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     ![Oculus Install Wizard](img/install_oculus_wizard_step_9.jpg)

 10. Once completed, the button will read *Purchased*.
 Notice that despite of the text, the LiveSYNC app for Oculus is FREE.
+It will take a moment until all your Oculus devices have downloaded and installed the app.

     ![Oculus Install Wizard](img/install_oculus_wizard_step_10.jpg)